shreyaskr422/browser/README.md

 *install all the extentions as per your need*

 1. ublock-origin :- Adblocker and yeah its best right *Now*
-2. voilent-monkey :- Userscript ("Tampermonkey for chromium")
+2. voilent-monkey :- Userscript (*Tampermonkey for chromium*)
-3. adaptive-tab-bar-color :- for firefox and its based browser( "not for chromium")
+3. adaptive-tab-bar-color :- for firefox and its based browser (*not for chromium*)

 *no need to debloat your browser use install extension according to your need*